UbiquityRobotics/learn/doing_more/fiducials.md

 The *100* and *112* specify the starting and ending numerical IDs of the markers.
 It is not important what these are (we recommend starting at 100), but it is important that each marker has a unique ID.
 Print the PDF file to produce the fiducials.
+## Check the Fiducials
+The fiducials must be printed accurately.
+The image must be 14 cm by 14 cm, to within *half a millimeter*.
+Depending on the printer settings, these dimensions may be off.
+For instance, the printer may be trying to fill the page.
+Measure with a good rule, and change the settings if necessary.
 ## Mount the fiducials
 Affix the fiducials (in any order) to any convenient surface, such as a ceiling, where they will be viewed by the robot's camera.